0x1eef/bsdcapsicum.rb/README.md

 The
 [BSD::Capsicum.set_rights!](http://0x1eef.github.io/x/bsdcapsicum.rb/BSD/Capsicum.html#set_rights!-instance_method)
 method can reduce the capabilities of a file descriptor.
-The following example obtains a file descriptor in a parent process (with both read and write permissions), then limits the capabilities of the file descriptor in a child process to allow only read operations.
+The following example obtains a file descriptor in a parent process (with full capabilities), then limits the capabilities of the file descriptor in a child process to allow only read operations.
 See the [rights(4)](https://man.freebsd.org/cgi/man.cgi?query=rights&apropos=0&sektion=4&format=html) man page for a full list of capabilities: